Opportunities

 ChipSat Antenna Design - DeSCENT mission (1-2 students, RF experience desired)

-ChipSat PCB Design - DeSCENT mission (1-2 students, RF PCB design + microcontroller experience desired)
+ChipSat PCB Design - DeSCENT mission (1 student, RF PCB design + microcontroller experience desired)

 Sailing to the Stars